Currently accepted at: JMIR mHealth and uHealth

 Date Submitted: Aug 25, 2017

-Inappropriate feeding practices, inadequate nutrition knowledge and insufficient access to food are major risk factors for maternal and child under nutrition.
+Inappropriate feeding practices, inadequate nutrition knowledge, and insufficient access to food are major risk factors for maternal and child undernutrition.
 There is evidence to suggest that the combination of cash transfer and nutrition education improves child growth.
-However, it will require cost effective delivery platform to achieve the complete coverage of these interventions in the population
+However, a cost-effective delivery platform is needed to achieve complete, population-wide coverage of these interventions.

-We conducted a mixed method pilot study.
-We recruited 340 women.
-The women were either pregnant or lactating.
-The intervention consisted of an unconditional cash transfer combined with nutrition counselling both delivered on a mobile platform.
-The participants received BDT 787 per month and were given a mobile phone.
-The nutrition message and counselling were delivered by voice message and conversations with a counsellor from a call centre.
-We carried out cross sectional surveys at base line and end line, focus group discussion and in-depth interviews with participants and their family members.
+We conducted a mixed-methods pilot study.
+We recruited 340 pregnant or recently delivered, lactating women from rural Bangladesh.
+The intervention consisted of an unconditional cash transfer combined with nutrition counseling, both delivered on a mobile platform.
+The participants received a mobile phone and BDT 787 per month (US $10).
+We used a voice messaging service to deliver nutrition-related messages.
+We provided additional nutrition counseling through a nutrition counselor from a call center.
+We carried out cross-sectional surveys at baseline and at the end of the study, focus group discussions, and in-depth interviews with participants and their family members.